xiaabdfe/bdfepush/docs/abyss-95.md

 ## Knight
 * Poison and Waste immunity
 * Bind, Bleed if possible
-* Phalanx 2, 3 (won't have BP to cast Phalanx 1 in Phase 5)
+* Phalanx 2, 3

 ## Black Mage
 * Blind, Waste, Bleed immunity
-* Demon, New Year 17 and Ancient Rods are required
+* Demon, New Year 17 and Ancient/Lotus Rods are required
 * High DPS requirement to defeat the boss

 ## White Mage
 * Poison, Waste, Bleed immunity
 * Bind if possible
 * Due to reload increase, powerful auto heal is needed for one of the White Mages
-* Typical for one of the White Mages to go mono wind
+* Typical for one of the White Mages to go mono wind or mono fire (with Coffee Book)
 * Build in a way to maximize Black Mage DPS in quick succession
 * More hastes help